 What Is A Live Photo?

-The Live Photos feature has been around since the launch of the iPhone 6s, iPhone 6s Plus and iPhone SE.
+Live Photos is an iPhone camera feature that’s been around since the launch of the iPhone 6s, 6s Plus and SE.
 It automatically captures 1 ½ seconds of video before and after you press your shutter button, so you end up with a little three-second video clip.

 Live Photos are like little moving memories – it even captures sound.
 This is especially useful if you’re not the kind of person who remembers to shoot occasional video of your friends and family.